Shina Novalinga: Throat singing

 Inuit throat singing is a cultural practice that became increasingly rare after Christian missionaries outlawed the songs as "Satanic" in the early 20th century.
 In Puvirnituq, Novalinga's mother Carolina Novalinga was one of four Inuit women who were taught the practice to pass on to younger generations.
+The history of the game is that it was played by Inuit women while they were bored in their igloos, as the men were out and about going on long hunting trips.
+To help pass through the long cold winters, this game was played as a way to express their culture with enjoyment.

+In the traditional practice of Inuit throat singing, the game is played typically by two women that stand across from each other.
+They sometimes rock side to side and slightly bounce while they are singing.
+Between the two people, there is someone that leads by having a rhythmic pattern, while the other person has a response.
+This is what makes this an enjoyment and what makes the game so significant.
+Many times, this can last for many minutes because one of people might be low on breath or it generally might be because they are laughing by looking at each other.
+Almost like a tournament style, the person that won the round would face a new challenger and this would all keep happening until the group of women wanted to stop for the day.
+Shina emphasizes that her tribe welcomes anyone that is willing to come out and practice this skill.
+Each song performed carries its very own significance, such as mimicking the sound of animals and nature.
+It encompasses a variety of sounds that have different airflows to it.
+For example, some of the songs require control of airflow, while others are higher pitched.

 Novalinga first posted herself throat singing in her first video posted to TikTok in March 2020, and has posted dozens of such videos since.
 Novalinga's throat singing videos feature her facing her mother Carolina in an embrace, singing in a matched rhythm using their throat, belly and diaphragm.
-They often end in the two breaking song and laughing.
+They often end in the two breaking song and laughing, which is how the game is normally played.
 Novalinga has been vocal about the importance of throat singing both for her relationship with her mother and Inuit culture as a whole:

 In June 2021, Novalinga released an album with her mother and Canadian producer Simon Walls, Mother and Daughter Throatsinging.